spawnmarvel/quickguides/amqp/ReadmeNutshell.md

 https://www.rabbitmq.com/configure.html

-* In the context of deployment automation this means that environment variables such as
+In the context of deployment automation this means that environment variables such as:

+* RABBITMQ_BASE
+* RABBITMQ_CONFIG_FILE
+* (RABBITMQ_ADVANCED_CONFIG_FILE)

-* RABBITMQ_BASE and RABBITMQ_CONFIG_FILE should ideally be set before RabbitMQ is installed.
+should ideally be set before RabbitMQ is installed.

-* This would help avoid unnecessary confusion and Windows service re-installations.
+This would help avoid unnecessary confusion and Windows service re-installations.

-* Make advanced.config (with content [].) and rabbitmq.conf in the location of value example for RABBITMQ_BASE (c:software)
+Add []. ti the advanced.config, that is the empty format and place advanced.config and rabbitmq.conf in the location of RABBITMQ_BASE ( example, c:software)

 Note: Cookie and rabbitmqctl bat issue